leejoonli/code-every-day/log.md

 ## Thoughts

 Initialized an empty list.
 Did a loop and appended each two chars into the list.
 Then returned the list.

+# Day 130 (6/24/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return the number of 1s in a binary string conversion of an integer input.

+## Thoughts

+Had difficulty understanding what the prompt was asking me to do.
+Originally, I thought the prompt was asking to return the length of the bit conversion but it was asking to return the count of 1s in the bit conversion.
+Found the bin() method which converts an integer into the binary string.
+Looped over the string and counted the number of 1s and return it.
+Could've used the .count() method.  return bin(n).count('1');